thepacketpoet-school/sdc435l-group2/README.md

 App connects to localhost:27017 by default.

+## Week 3 (Cassandra) - what's implemented
+Commits, repositories, and programming language data are ingested from the GitHub Archive dataset and stored in Cassandra.
+Three features:
+	1	Top repositories by watch count
+	2	Top programming languages by total bytes
+	3	Repositories with the highest number of commits

+Full CRUD operations for commit records are available through the menu, including creating, reading, updating, and deleting.
+The Cassandra menu also includes an ingest step and a flush/reset option.
+Install the Cassandra Python driver:

+Mac:
+python3 -m pip install cassandra-driver
+The application connects to Cassandra on 127.0.0.1:9042 by default.

 ## Dependencies

 - Python 3.9+
 - redis (pip package, see requirements.txt)
 - pymongo (pip package, see requirements.txt)
+- cassandra-driver (pip package, see requirements.txt)
 - a running Redis server
 - a running MongoDB server
+- a running Cassandra server

 ## Workflow